-I'm there for her patients from the moment they’re diagnosed, all the way through the cancer journey.
+I'm there for patients from the moment they’re diagnosed, all the way through the cancer journey.
 It’s about using my experience and knowledge to help navigate people through the pitfalls of that journey.
-Some of them look at me like their aunty because of the advice I give them.
+Some of them look at me like their auntie, because of the advice I give them.

-As well as providing information and support, I'm there to listen too.
-Sometimes it’s just letting them offload their worries.
-They feel like they can’t talk to partners or family members because they don’t want them to see a chink in their armour.
+As well as providing information and support, I'm there to listen.
+Sometimes it’s just letting people offload their worries.
+They feel like they can’t talk to partners or family members, because they don’t want them to see a chink in their armour.
 So I tell them they can talk to me about anything they want.

 I give them my contact details and explain that if I’m not there when they phone, they should leave a name and number I’ll call them back as soon as I can.

 It’s also helpful for patients to talk to others who have finished treatment and come through the other side.
 Cancer can be all-consuming, but we try to show them there’s light at the end of the tunnel.
 They just need to get through treatment, and then learn to live with the effects of the cancer – not for it to take over their whole life.

 I love my job because I know I make a difference.
 I can see a patient collapse at diagnosis, or who’s so anxious they ring me at three o’clock in the morning – and then they come out the other side, stronger and able to talk about it.

 Being a Macmillan nurse is like wearing a badge of honour, and I love it.